patatetom/lvm-on-readonly-block-device/README.md

   > see [here](https://github.com/vitaly-kamluk/Linux-write-blocker/tree/master/kernel) and [here](https://github.com/msuhanov/Linux-write-blocker) for more informations.

-here are the test performed, the checksums are constant throughout the test: :
+here are the test performed, the checksums are constant throughout the test :

 ```console
 # uname -r